 D. The Full Opening Set-Up

+In stubborn cases, using the sore spot may be more effective, so give it a shot if you’re having trouble resolving an issue.
 Place your flat hand on your chest, either left or right, just above your heart.
 Wait until you can feel the warmth of your hand through your clothes, rub the hand round in a small circle, and say the opening statement which is the statement of intent inside the blessing: “Even though (insert name or description)(insert statement of problem), I deeply and profoundly love and accept (name or description).”

 E. Tapping All the Points

-We now use a shortened version of the opening statement, called the Reminder phrase, and tap with one or two fingers, about 5-10 times, on the following spots (either side is fine) as we say the statement of intent on each point once:
+now use a shortened version of the opening statement, called the Reminder phrase, and tap with one or two fingers, about 5-10 times, on the following spots (either side is fine) as we say the statement of intent on each point once:

 - Start Of The Eyebrow – Where the bone behind your eyebrow turns into the bridge of your nose.